 Some types of fibre are prebiotic, which means they act as food for the good bacteria in our gut.
 While humans can’t digest (breakdown) fibre, these bacteria can.
 These good bacteria help our bodies with several processes including blood sugar control, immune function, and even brain function.
 Eating a wide range of plant foods provides us with different types of fibre which supports a thriving good bacteria in our gut to thrive.

 Foods rich in soluble and insoluble fibre are listed below.
+For good health, eat a mix of soluble and insoluble fibre.

 Note that fibre is increasingly being added to many processed foods e.g. breakfast bars.
 However, we should aim to get most of our fibre from whole foods.

-Most New Zealander’s don’t eat enough fibre.
-Many of us eat less than half of the recommended amount of 25g for women and 30g for men each day.
+Most New Zealanders don’t eat enough fibre.
+Many of us eat less than half of the Adequate Intake amount of 25g for women and 30g for men each day.
 Tips for increasing your fibre intake are listed below.
 Adding high-fibre foods to your diet should be done gradually, to minimise possible side effects such as wind and bloating.
-High-fibre diets are not recommended for young (preschool) children.
-High fibre foods are too filling, preventing young children from eating enough to meet their vitamin and mineral needs.

 If you are experiencing ongoing gut issues we recommend working with a dietitian who can assess the root cause and find the correct fibre recommendation for you.